 In Wisconsin, the Register of Deeds serves as the custodian for Milwaukee County marriage records and Milwaukee County divorce records.
 This agency can assist citizens in obtaining vital records, including information on stillbirths and other less common records, for themselves or others, allowing them to check if someone is married or divorced and more.

-Track Down Milwaukee County Divorce & Marriage Records Through the Register of Deeds
+Request Divorce & Marriage Records Through the Milwaukee County Register of Deeds

 The Milwaukee County Register of Deeds is the primary custodian for divorce and marriage records.15 Record seekers can request uncertified copies of marriage or divorce certificates by mail, in person, or online.